-In this next subsection, we examine the frequency with which market power mitigation measures were imposed in MISO markets in 2019.
+In this next subsection, we examine the frequency with which market power mitigation measures were imposed in MISO markets in 2020.
 When the set of Tariff-specified criteria are met, a mitigated unit's offer price is capped at its reference level, which is a benchmark designed to reflect a competitive offer.
 MISO only imposes mitigation measures when suppliers' conduct exceeds well-defined conduct thresholds and when the effect of that conduct on market outcomes exceeds well-defined market impact thresholds.
 By applying these conduct and impact tests, the mitigation measures are designed to allow prices to rise efficiently to reflect legitimate supply shortages, while effectively mitigating inflated prices associated with artificial shortages that result from physical or economic withholding in transmission-constrained areas.

-Market participants are subject to potential mitigation when transmission constraints bind that can result in local market power.
-The mitigation thresholds differ depending on the two types of constrained areas: BCAs and NCAs.
-Market power concerns are greater in NCAs because the congestion is chronic, and a supplier is typically pivotal when the congestion occurs.
+Participants are subject to potential mitigation when transmission constraints bind that result in local market power.
+The mitigation thresholds differ for two types of constrained areas: BCAs and NCAs.
+Market power concerns are greater in chronically constrained NCAs where a supplier is typically pivotal.
 As a result, the conduct and impact thresholds for NCAs, which are a function of the frequency of the congestion, are generally lower than for BCAs.

-Figure A155: Day-Ahead and Real-Time Energy Offer Mitigation by Month
+Figure A150: Day-Ahead and Real-Time Energy Offer Mitigation by Month

-Figure A155 shows the frequency and quantity of mitigation in the day-ahead and real-time energy markets by month.
+Figure A150 shows the frequency and quantity of mitigation in the day-ahead and real-time energy markets by month.
 Mitigation generally occurs more frequently in the real-time market because the day-ahead market has virtual participants and many more commitment and dispatch options available, both of which provide liquidity.
 This makes the day-ahead market much less vulnerable to withholding and market power.

-Figure A155: Day-Ahead and Real-Time Energy Offer Mitigation by Month
+Figure A150: Day-Ahead and Real-Time Energy Offer Mitigation by Month

-Figure A156: Day-Ahead and Real-Time RSG Mitigation by Month
+Figure A151: Day-Ahead and Real-Time RSG Mitigation by Month

 Participants can exercise market power by raising their offers when their units must be committed to resolve a constraint or to satisfy a local reliability requirement.
 This can compel MISO to make substantially higher RSG payments.
 MISO's mitigation measures address this conduct and are triggered when: (1) the unit is committed for a constraint or a local reliability issue; (2) the unit's offer exceeds the conduct threshold of: the greater of \$25 or a 25 percent increase in production costs.
-Figure A156 shows the frequency and amount by which RSG payments were mitigated in 2018 and 2019 and average amounts for the last three years.
+Figure A151 shows the frequency and amount by which RSG payments were mitigated in 2019 and 2020 and average amounts for the last three years.